neroshop/neroshop/external/curl/docs/INTERNALS.md

   `->doing` keeps getting called while issuing the transfer request command(s)

   `->done` gets called when the transfer is complete and DONE.
-That's after the main data has been transferred.
+That is after the main data has been transferred.

   `->do_more` gets called during the `DO_MORE` state.
 The FTP protocol uses